 Sadly, what we see happening today is that the striving for human rights has, in certain areas, surpassed its primary intention and is forcing its own secular belief system on the rights and freedom of individuals.
 This tendency is threatening to erode the church’s foundation of Truth—the key doctrines of scripture.
 Some churches, in trying to adapt to the culture of equal rights, have allowed popular opinion to dictate what is acceptable and right.

-Other churches don't seem to recognise the power of God's Word and neglect the systematic (balanced) teaching thereof.
-God says, “My people are being destroyed because they don't know me...”
+Other churches don't seem to recognise the power of God's Word and they neglect the systematic (balanced) teaching thereof.
+God says, “My people are being destroyed because they don't know Me...”
 Hosea 4:6.
-The starting point in those churches and Sunday schools often focuses on us—our feelings, our needs, and how we should interact with others.
-Yet, our love for God should be our primary reason and motivation for what we do and how we live.
+The teaching in those churches and Sunday schools often focuses on us—our feelings, our problems, and our interpersonal relationships.
+Yet the focus should rather be on the holy God we serve.
+Our love for Him should be our primary reason and motivation for what we do and how we live.
 Although there is nothing wrong with addressing relevant topics, a lack of sound doctrine will, over time, result in a sparse crop and leave fallow ground where weeds are free to take over.

-The Spirit's blessing on those who have compromised their faith, or who do not live by faith, is like drenching rain that causes wheat and weeds to thrive together.
+The Spirit's blessing on those who have compromised their faith, or who do not live by faith, is like drenching rain that causes both wheat and weeds to thrive, and so there is no lasting growth (Luke 8:14).
 Could this be the reason why the Lord, in His wisdom, holds back the Spirit's deep-soaking blessing on certain churches and ministries?

 What should concerned believers be doing?